Germany defends vision of international 'security zone' in Syria | DW | 23.10.2019

 Moscow and Ankara agreed that, six days later, Russian and Turkish forces will patrol a 10-kilometer wide area along the length of the frontier.

-The agreement expanded on a US-brokered ceasefire thta had been set to expire late on Wednesday.
+The agreement expanded on a US-brokered ceasefire that had been set to expire late on Wednesday.

 The Russian Foreign Ministry said on Wednesday that Turkish troops would not be deployed in the two cities of Manbij and Kobani.
 Syrian border guards and Russian military police began to arrive in the two cities — which lie to the west of Turkey's current military operations — on Wednesday.